Ouasim Bouy: Hamburger SV loan

 On 16 January 2014, Bouy was officially loaned out to Hamburger SV of the Bundesliga, where he would be able to play under the guidance of fellow Dutchman, Bert van Marwijk.
 Commenting on the transfer, according to Sky Sports, the experienced coach was quoted as saying, "Ouasim Bouy was a super talent back at Ajax.
 I have never seen him play, still I am aware of him.
 He will strengthen us in midfield.
 He had a bad injury but now he is back fit and is longing to play."
 After just 3 appearances for the club during the month of February, Bouy failed to make any additional appearances for the first team during the remainder of the season after van Marwijk was sacked as manager of the German club in favor of Mirko Slomka.
 The club finished the campaign in 16th place and Bouy returned once again to Juventus on 30 June 2014.

 Further loan spells

-On 29 July 2014, Bouy signed a one-year loan deal with Greek Superleague outfit Panathinaikos.
+On 29 July 2014, Bouy signed a one-year loan deal with Super League Greece outfit Panathinaikos.
 Playing 13 League games and scoring one goal for the club.
 On 31 August 2015, Bouy signed a one-year loan deal with Dutch side PEC Zwolle.
 Where he had a successful spell, playing 28 games in the Eredivisie scoring 4 goals.
 On 26 August 2016, Bouy signed a one-year loan deal with Serie A club Palermo.
 Before he returned on loan to PEC Zwolle during the January 2017 transfer window.